-- An instrument that measures the speed or force of the wind - An instrument for measuring rainfall - An instrument for measuring temperature - An instrument used to measure atmospheric pressure reather instrument
+- 1. An instrument used to measure the water vapor content of the atmosphere - 2.
+An instrument that measures the speed or force of the wind - 3.
+An instrument for measuring rainfall - 4.
+An instrument for measuring temperature - 5.
+An instrument used to measure atmospheric pressure